 - 30 minutes with the newly-weds shooting a range of natural and contemporary photos.
 Parliament Square, the steps at the side and rear of St Giles’ Cathedral, the beautiful arches at the back of the High Court, and, of course, the Royal Mile and Old Town followed by departure to your reception venue.

 Lothian Chambers Registrars Office Wedding Photos

-A few photos from my Lothian Chambers Registrars Office weddings.
+A few photos from our Lothian Chambers Registrars Office weddings.